NaYrA-IaR/PythonProjects/README.md

 Unittest in Python.
 Automated Post For Cache9 Blog.
 TicTacToe in python.
 Binary, Octal, Decimal, Hexadecimal converter in python.
+Check if given word is palindrome.